supa2/Automaton/Automaton-class.md

 }
 ```

+### Automaton & delay( uint32_t time ) ###

-When the *time* argument is specified and greater than zero, the run() method will cycle until the corresponding number of milliseconds has passed.
+Cycles until the corresponding number of milliseconds has passed.
 This can be useful if you want to run one or more state machines in a sequential pattern (normally from the setup method).
+Unlike the regular delay this does not pause any running state machines.

 ```c++
 void setup() {